Medically Guided Testosterone Optimization for Men Who Refuse to Decline With Age

 Bottom line:

-HCG is included in your $200/month program at no additional cost because we believe in providing a complete, medically sound protocol — not a stripped-down version that creates problems down the road.
+HCG is included in your program because we believe in providing a complete, medically sound protocol — not a stripped-down version that creates problems down the road.
 Your provider will discuss your individual needs during your consultation.

 HCG (Pregnyl) is also administered via an intramuscular or subcutaneous injection, typically 1-2 times per week as directed by your provider.
 The needle is very small, and most patients report little to no discomfort.